SvenGroot/Ookii.CommandLine/docs/ParsingArguments.md

 This overload takes the arguments from the [`Environment.GetCommandLineArgs()`][] method, so there is no need to pass them manually (though you can if desired), and the default [`ParseOptions`][].

+If you cannot use source generation, you can call one of the [`CommandLineParser.Parse<T>()`][] methods, which work the same way as the generated method.

-If argument parsing is successful, the [`CommandLineParser`][] will create a new instance of the class defining the arguments, passing the values parsed from the command line to the constructor parameters (if any).
+If argument parsing is successful, the [`CommandLineParser`][] will create a new instance of the class defining the arguments.
 It will then set the value of each property to the value of the corresponding argument.
 This is not done in any particular order, so do not write code that makes assumptions about this.
 Finally, it will return the instance.

 Argument parsing can fail for a number of reason, including: